tombetthauser/job-search-survival-pack/README.md

 # Toms Job Search Survival Pack

 Just some links I wish I had had in one place when I graduated from bootcamp and entered my first job search.
 Non of this should take priority over the guidance of your job coach, nor should it be interpreted as a comprehensive list of the resources you will need during your job search in any way.
-That said hopefully some of its helpful.
+That said hopefully some of its helpful, I'll keep adding to it when new resources / links become available.
 Enjoy!

 ---